alexwlchan/alexwlchan.net/src/_drafts/ian-flemingo.md

 The price is "6d", which is the one mistake that really irks me – I meant the cost to be a ha'penny, but instead it's half a shilling.
 Oops.
 (Why a ha'penny?
-There's a line in the show.)
+Because of a line in the show.)

 My favourite touch is the barcodes in the corner.
 This is what makes it feel like a "real" book to me – and every book has a unique barcode, and they can be scanned!